A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Encounter Notes:**
      - Make a note if any PCs name is spoken in earshot of Black Magga.
 She will remember this and use Dream Message later to taunt them.
      - XP is awarded for the bravery of enagaging with Black Magga and defending the church / driving her off
-     - This improves the attitude of everyone in Turtleback Ferry towards them for the purposes of any social interation checks
+     - This improves the attitude of everyone in Turtleback Ferry towards them for any social interation checks

 ### C4.
 Gorger and Chaw’s Lair (XP 50, trivial threat, terrain makes it more challenging)